remlapmot/mrrobust/docs/spiller-ije-2018-examples.md

 For both analyses log transformed serum glucose was used as an outcome, reported by Shin et al.
 All the data was obtained from the MRBase GWAS catalogue available at <http://www.mrbase.org/>.
 Genetic variants were pruned so as to be independent ($R^2$ = 0.0001), and the effect alleles were aligned between the exposure and outcome datasets using the MRBase web application, prior to implementing `mrrobust`.

-## Stata output for each estimation method using `mrrobust`: BMI-Serum Glucose
+## Stata output for each estimation method using mrrobust: BMI-Serum Glucose
 ### Read in data

 ```stata